keejelo/EasyDialogBox/js/README.txt

 The file "easydlg.min.js" is created from "easydlg.js" by first setting its inside variable: DEBUG = false and then minified with https://closure-compiler.appspot.com/home using the default "simple" optimization.
-This compresses the file and gives it a smaller filesize.